 The Identity Domain Administrator can create users individually or use an upload file containing user data to create many users at once.
 See these topics in Getting Started with Oracle Cloud:

 Users who need to work with EPM Cloud client components; for example, EPM Automate, must be configured to maintain identity domain credentials.
-See Ensuring that Users Can Run EPM Cloud Utilities After Configuring SSO.
+See Managing User Credentials in SSO-Enabled EPM Cloud Environments.

 See "Managing Oracle Single Sign-On" in Administering Oracle Cloud Identity Management.